 • Suspended or withdrawed motorists license

-• At-fault mishaps without insurance.
+• At-fault accidents without insurance coverage.

 • A DUI or DWI moving offense.

 A court normally requires that an SR-22 be submitted to make sure that the person is covered by the needed liability insurance coverage.
 The insurer will consequently alert the court if the insurance protection lapses or is cancelled.
 The length of time that it is needed to be in force varies according to the sentence of the court.